Wiener--Ito integral representation in vector valued Gaussian stationary random fields: Introduction. An overview of the results.

 In Section~2 we prove a similar result for vector valued stationary random fields.
 In the case of a vector valued Gaussian stationary random field $X(p)=(X_1(p),\dots,X_d(p))$, $p\in{\mathbb Z}^\nu$, we have for all pairs of indices $(j,j')$, $1\le j,j'\le d$, a unique complex measure $G_{j,j'}$ on the torus $[-\pi,\pi)^\nu$ with finite total variation such that $r_{j,j'}(p)=EX_j(0)X_{j'}(p)=\int e^{i(p,x)}G_{j,j'}(\,dx)$ for all $p\in{\mathbb Z}^\nu$.
 This can be interpreted so that the correlation function $r_{j,j'}(p)$, $1\le j,j'\le d$, $p\in{\mathbb Z}^\nu$, is the Fourier transform of a matrix valued measure $(G_{j,j'})$, $1\le j,j'\le d$, on the torus $[-\pi,\pi)^\nu$.
 We want to give, similarly to the scalar valued case, a complete description of those matrix valued measures on the torus $[-\pi,\pi)^\nu$ for which the correlation function of a vector valued Gaussian stationary random field can be represented as its Fourier transform.
 Such matrix valued measures will be called matrix valued spectral measures.

 As I have mentioned, the coordinates of a matrix valued spectral measure are complex measures with finite total variation.
 The scalar valued counterpart of this condition is the condition that the spectral measure of a scalar valued stationary random field must be finite.
 Another important property of a matrix valued spectral measure is that it must be positive semidefinite.
 The meaning of this property is explained before the formulation of Theorem~2.2, and Lemma~2.3 gives a different, equivalent characterization of this property.
 Let me remark that in the scalar valued case the spectral measure must be a measure (and not only a complex measure), and this fact corresponds to the above property of matrix valued spectral measures.
 Finally, a matrix valued spectral measure must be even.
-This means that its coordinates are even, i.e. for all $1\le j,j'\le d$ and measurable sets $A$ on the torus $G_{j,j'}(-A)=\overline{G_{j,j'}(A)}$, where the overline indicates complex conjugate.
+This means that its coordinates are even, i.e., for all $1\le j,j'\le d$ and measurable sets $A$ on the torus $G_{j,j'}(-A)=\overline{G_{j,j'}(A)}$, where the overline indicates complex conjugate.

 Theorem~2.2 states that the above properties characterize the matrix valued spectral measures.
-Let me remark that there are papers, (see e.g. \cite{4}, \cite{8} or \cite{15}) which contain the above results, although in a slightly different formulation at least in the case $\nu=1$.
-Nevertheless, I worked out their proof, since I applied a different method which is used also in the later part of the paper.
+Let me remark that there are papers (see for example \cite{3}, \cite{7} or \cite{14}) containing the above results, although in a slightly different formulation, at least in the case $\nu=1$.
+Nevertheless, I worked out their proof, since I applied a different method, which is used also in the later part of the paper.